NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 ```

 Any URL specified in the `auditSources` section must implement the [NuGet Server API V3 protocol](https://learn.microsoft.com/nuget/api/overview).
-However, the server will only need to implement the [`VulnerabilityInfo` resource](https://learn.microsoft.com/en-us/nuget/api/vulnerability-info), and can avoid implementing all the other resources that are required to be used as a package source.
+However, the server will only need to implement the [`VulnerabilityInfo` resource](https://learn.microsoft.com/en-us/nuget/api/vulnerability-info) (and service index), and can avoid implementing all the other resources that are required to be used as a package source.

 ### Technical explanation

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->

-Restore is NuGet's most performance critical code path, so performance should be designed into any implementation.
+Not using `packageSources` for VDB when there's at least one source in `auditSources` is a performance optimization.

-Therefore, (package and vulnerability) sources should be de-duplicated to avoid loading or checking the same VDB more than once.
+Since we expect customers to use `auditSources` when their `packageSources` don't already provide a VDB, having restore spend time making HTTP requests to the package sources is unlikely to provide any benefit.
-NuGetAudit's first implementation created a `VulnerabilityInformationProvider`` that caches the VDB from each source, so this should be used with any new vulnerability source.
+While downloading the VDB from audit sources is likely to take more time than verifying that package sources don't have a vulnerability resource, if any package source is slow, downloading the VDB from the audit source might complete first.

-Additionally, don't move where NuGetAudit runs, so that it doesn't impact no-op restore.
+Additionally, in the case where NuGet doesn't otherwise need to communicate with any package source, checking the package sources for a VDB might trigger a credential provider.

 ## Drawbacks